theocjr/social-media-forensics/README.md

 The datasets used are available under request.
 If you are interested, please send a message to Prof. Dr. Anderson Rocha (anderson.rocha@ic.unicamp.br).

-If you want to use your own dataset of messages, the code expect the following premises:
+If you want to use your own dataset of messages, the code expects the following premises:

 1. The messages of an author must be on a separated file (UTF-8 encoded) named by its Twitter's id number;
 2. Each message has the following format: